Jump to section

 2. Start documenting gaslighter behavior

 Now is the time to start documenting all the gaslighter’s behavior.

-Take some time to focus on self-care, and allow yourself to realize that the situation is not your fault and that you’ve done nothing wrong.
+As you address your gaslighting situation, take some time to focus on self-care.
+Recognize that the situation is not your fault and that you’ve done nothing wrong.
 Talk to an objective third party, not in your company.
 It can help you maintain perspective on the problematic behavior without internalizing it.